nasa/openmct/docs/src/design/proposals/APIRedesign_PeteRichards.md

 Transition component registries to javascript, get rid of bundle.json and bundles.json.
 Prescribe a method for application configuration, but allow flexibility in how application configuration is defined.

-Register components in an imperitive fashion, see angularApp.factory, angularApp.controller, etc.  Alternatively, implement our own application object with new registries and it's own form of registering objects.
+Register components in an imperative fashion, see angularApp.factory, angularApp.controller, etc.  Alternatively, implement our own application object with new registries and it's own form of registering objects.

 ## Get rid of "extension category" concept.